kossnocorp/typesaurus.com/src/content/docs/design/field-groups.md

 It's already messy, but even though we just have three fields!
 Imagine how it would look with more conditional fields.

-There's another problem: since it's an intersection, we can't access `deletedAt` without a property check:
+There's another problem: since it's a union, we can't access `deletedAt` without the property check:

 ```ts
 // Nope